DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/archives.md

 But be warned: some of them are not tested enough, some are not working, chaotic, broken from the start or unnecessarily overcomplicated (especially mine).<br>
 And almost all of them are written for (here I go again) SourceMod 1.6.
 There are many differences in newest versions of SM, but most significant changes in 1.7 were about tags.<br>
-In old 1.6 plugins you will find these declarations:
+<br>In old 1.6 plugins you will find these declarations:
 ```c
 public Action:Test(client, args)
 //